fallahn/crogine/ModelViewer/model_definition_format.md

 Model Definition Format
 -----------------------

-Models in crogine are described in a text format that can be loaded via the MeshDefinition class.
-The text format used is the same as that used by all configuration files (loaded with the ConfigFile/ConfigObj classes), to describe a special set of model properties.
+Models in crogine are described in a text format that can be loaded via the `ModelDefinition` class.
+The text format used is the same as that used by all configuration files (loaded with the `ConfigFile/ConfigObj` class), to describe a special set of model properties.
 The following properties are used but often not all at the same time, to describe a model to be loaded by crogine.

     //root node.
 All models require the model root node, along with a name, containing no spaces model <model_name>
     {
         //the mesh property.
-This can be a path in quotation to a mesh file
+This can be a path in quotation marks to a mesh file
         //or the name of an auto-generated primitive.
 For example:

         mesh = "path/to/model.cmf"